Hamagistral/Hamagistral/README.md

 ### :man_technologist: About Me :

-👨‍🎓 I am a Data Science Student from Morocco.
+I am a Data Science Student from Morocco.

-- :telescope: I’m currently an Intern as a Data Analyst.
+- :telescope: I work currently as an Intern Data Analyst.

-- :seedling: Exploring Technical Content Writing.

 - :zap: In my free time, I enjoy writing tech blog articles about new things I have learned.

+- :seedling: “The beautiful thing about learning is that nobody can take it away from you.”

 - :mailbox: Contact me via : [![Linkedin Badge](https://img.shields.io/badge/-Hamza-blue?style=flat&logo=Linkedin&logoColor=white)]([https://www.linkedin.com/in/hamza-elbelghiti/])